-Our diverse team is comprised of staff, volunteers, and members that are passionate about inciting tangible change in Maryland’s criminal justice system.
+Our diverse team is comprised of staff, volunteers, and members that are passionate about inciting tangible change in Maryland’s criminal legal system.

 Meet them below.